 Wheel Stabilizers

-Wheels stabilizers will provide hurdles for thieves as it prevents the tire from moving.
+Wheels stabilizers will provide hurdles for thieves as they prevent the tire from moving.
 The more wheel stabilizers you use, the more difficult it will become to steal your camper.

 -